aws-robotics/ros_buildfarm/doc/jobs/ci_jobs.rst

 populate the workspace and enumerate prerequisites, one to perform the *build-and-install* task, and one to perform the *build-and-test* task.

-A typical job runs 4 Dockerfiles in all.

 Create workspace
 ^^^^^^^^^^^^^^^^